Community Engagement Partnerships Inventory

 UWG Sponsor: Department of Sport Management, Wellness, and Physical Education in the College of Education

-Other Partners: Center for Adult Learners and Veterans, University Recreation (UREC), Exercise is Medicine, Community Garden project, Health Services, Tanner's Get Healthy Live Well, Hope for Hunger, Carrollton City Schools, Mentoring Village, Carrollton Club, and numerous public schools in the state.
+Other Partners: Veterans and Military Programs Office, University Recreation (UREC), Exercise is Medicine, Community Garden project, Health Services, Tanner's Get Healthy Live Well, Hope for Hunger, Carrollton City Schools, Mentoring Village, Carrollton Club, and numerous public schools in the state.

 Southwire Sustainable Business Honors Program